-Other income consists of fees charged to customers for using the AutoPay and short-term payment option programs, SDR program assessment fees and salvage operations income.
-Drivers in the SDR penalty zone (safety rating less than zero) are assessed a financial penalty each time an applicable incident occurs.
+Other income consists of fees charged to customers for using the AutoPay and short-term payment option programs, SDR program assessment penalties (drivers in the SDR penalty zone with a safety rating less than zero are assessed a financial penalty each time an applicable incident occurs), program and service fees, salvage operations income, gains on disposal of assets, and rental income.

-Other income decreased \$4.9 million over 2020.
-The decrease was the result of decreases of \$4.5 million in SDR program fees and \$0.6 million in net earnings on salvage sales.
-These were offset slightly by a \$0.2 million increase in fees for payment option plans.
+Other income increased \$24.3 million over 2021.
+The increase was primarily a result of a \$14.9 million increase in SDR program penalties and a \$6.3 million increase in net earnings on salvage sales as vehicles returned to the roads with COVID-19 restrictions being lifted.